Shakespeare's Influence on the English Language [Updated]

 Genre: political drama, tragedy

 Have you ever heard the phrase "Et tu, Brute?"
-It's a famous line from Shakespeare's political play Julius Caesar, and is still used today as an expression referring to betrayal by someone you trusted.
+It's a famous line from this political play, and it's still used today to refer to betrayal by someone you trusted.

 Here are some other quotes from Julius Caesar: